 We will collect and process the following data about you:

 Information you give us.
-This is information about you that you give us by filling in forms on our site, participating in voluntary surveys or by corresponding with us by phone, e-mail or otherwise.
+This is information about you that you give us by filling in forms on our site, participating in voluntary surveys/polls or by corresponding with us by phone, email or otherwise.
 It includes information you provide when you register to use our site, subscribe to our service, participate in discussion boards or other social media functions on our site, complete a voluntary survey and when you report a problem with our site.
-The information you give us may include your name, address, e-mail address, phone number, and Twitter handle whether you are an applicant, mother, an employer and/or an expert.
+The information you give us may include your name, address, email address, phone number, and Twitter handle whether you are an applicant, an employer and/or an expert.
 Where you are an expert it may include your area of expertise.
-Where you are a mother we ask you to provide information on the number of children you have.
+Where you are a candidate we ask you to provide information on the number of children you have.
 As an applicant, you will be asked to provide a curriculum vitae.

 Information we collect about you.
 We collect demographic information such as your general area postcode, age, gender, preferences, interests and generic favourites.
 In addition, with regard to each of your visits to our site we will automatically collect the following information: